Loyola University Chicago logo

 Key Highlights

-• Designated as an "R1: Doctoral University – Very high research spending and doctorate production."
+• Ranked as an "R1: Doctoral University – Very high research spending" institution.

-• One of the largest Catholic universities in the United States, founded in 1870.
+• One of the largest Catholic universities in the United States, founded in 1870 by the Society of Jesus.

-• Features five campuses across the Chicago metropolitan area, plus an international campus in Rome.
+• Features five campuses in the Chicago metropolitan area, plus an international campus in Rome.

 Timeline